danielzbarnes/SimpleRecyclerAndRoom/README.md

 # SimpleRecyclerAndRoom

- A Simple RecyclerView to Display the contents of Room.Database in Android using Kotlin.
+ A Simple RecyclerView to Display the contents of a Room.Database in Android using Kotlin.